aftwro/Knowledgebase/parallel/parallel-mc.md

 ---

-*By playing on The Parallel, you agree to follow these rules and accept any consequences for breaking them.
+*By playing on The Parallel, Reading, and/or Watching this document, you acknowledge you agree to follow these rules and accept any consequences for breaking them.
 We're strict because we care about maintaining a positive environment for everyone.*